 Nairobi National Park, Kenya

-Just twenty minutes from the centre of Nairobi, the largest city in East Africa, visitors can take photos of giraffes juxtaposed with skyscrapers.
-The park is home to world's densest population of black rhinos, and you can also spot zebras, giraffes, hippos, leopards and lions.
+Just twenty minutes from the centre of Nairobi, the largest city in East Africa, visitors can take photos of giraffe juxtaposed with skyscrapers.
+The park is home to world's densest population of black rhino, and you can also spot zebra, giraffe, hippo, leopard and lion.